BOM-98/tough-glove-project-4/README.md

 Tough glove is based in Dublin, Ireland and is separating itself from other boxing gyms in Ireland by fulfilling an unmet need in people who want to improve their fitness through boxing classes, while also picking up key boxing skills and principles.

 The market in Dublin has a segment of people - typically males between 18 - 50 - who do not want to competitively compete in boxing, but still want to learn the fundamental skills of the sport.
-Typical boxing gyms either serve as full-fledged amateur boxing gyms that prepare athletes for bouts, or ‘box-fit’ gyms that emphasise fitness over teching sound boxing principles.
+Typical boxing gyms either serve as full-fledged amateur boxing gyms that prepare athletes for bouts, or ‘box-fit’ gyms that emphasise fitness over teaching sound boxing principles.

 Members want to join a gym where they can improve their fitness, but also learn how to handle themselves appropriately in the ring and ensure they don’t pick up ‘bad habits’ typically seen when people work out in boxfit classes.
 The goal in boxfit classes is typically to tire out members and keep their heart rate up.